OpenST/mosaic-chains/README.md

 ## Creating a new auxiliary chain
 If there is no existing mosaic config with the library addresses for the `origin` chain then first run `./mosaic libraries <origin-chain-id> <origin-websocket> <deployer-address>`.
 This command will create a mosaic config file for the origin chain and stores library addresses of origin chain.
 Generated mosaic config must be used to create multiple auxiliary chains.
 Ideally `./mosaic libraries` command should be used once per origin chain.
 This command assumes that deployer address is unlocked already.

+Total gas consumption for libraries command is `4150100`.
+It deploys three contracts i.e merkle patricia proof, message bus and gateway lib which require `1431920`, `1913370` and `804810` gas respectively.

 The command to create a new auxiliary chain is `./mosaic create <new-chain-id> <origin-websocket> <password-file> --origin <origin_chain>`.
 See `./mosaic create --help` for more help.